FTLam11/fronk-tolks/README.md

 # 6. Automate complicated and long manual tests that validate application works as intended for users

 * If I have to fill out another goddamn form...
+* If I have to reset another database...
+* Shit, I just sent out a few hundred emails...
+* Oops, forgot to uncomment out production code...

 ---